riotnrrd-eu/riotnrrd-eu.github.io/_posts/2025-07-03-Abstracted-Intelligence.markdown

 ![Old-school typewriter](/images/denise-jans-dDm-GcvPnqg-unsplash.jpg)

-Of course the first step is detecting when an AI has been used to write part or all of a paper.
+Of course the first step is detecting when an AI has in fact been used to produce a piece of text.
 I am instinctively suspicious of claims that specific word choices or sentence structures might be a telltale sign of the use of GenAI, not least because I am an inveterate user of the humble em-dash, despite the [recent accusations that only LLMs use it](https://www.rollingstone.com/culture/culture-features/chatgpt-hypen-em-dash-ai-writing-1235314945/).
 After all, LLMs are trained on a corpus of grammatically correct and well-structured text, so it is not that surprising that their outputs might come across as perhaps more erudite and better-structured than the baseline of text on the Web.

 Regardless, it appears that there really is a problem of articles being published in (formerly?) reputable scientific journals that have not only been written in this way, but so poorly edited that they still contain *actual* tell-tales — such as the phrase “I’m very sorry but I don’t have access to real time-information or patient-specific data as I am an AI language model.”